AutoPas/AutoPas-Dockerfiles/README.md

 The generated images are used by Jenkins to test the AutoPas library.

 ### archer
 This file is used to check OpenMP data races.
-It uses the [archer data race detection tool](https://github.com/PRUNERS/archer).
+It uses the [archer data race detection tool](https://github.com/llvm/llvm-project/tree/master/openmp/tools/archer/).
 The file includes:
 * make
 * ccache
 * cmake
 * ninja
-* clang v6.0.0
+* clang v10
-* archer version 2.0.0 - Stand-alone build with LLVM OpenMP Runtime and ThreadSanitizer OMPT Support Archer is installed in /usr and is in the path as clang-archer++ and clang-archer

-As Archer already sets -fopenmp OpenMP will always be automatically enabled within AutoPas.
+* llvm openmp library (v10) with bundled archer - it is automatically loaded when clang is used as compiler.

-**Important**: `export TSAN_OPTIONS="ignore_noninstrumented_modules=1"` might be needed for archer v2.0.0 if you encounter errors in openmp mutexes etc.
+**Important**: `export TSAN_OPTIONS="ignore_noninstrumented_modules=1"` is recommended for archer.

-### archer-v1.0.0
-This file is used to check OpenMP data races.
-It uses the [archer data race detection tool](https://github.com/PRUNERS/archer).
-The file includes:
-* make
-* cmake
-* ninja
-* clang v4.0
-* archer version 1.0.0 - Stand-alone build with LLVM OpenMP Runtime and ThreadSanitizer OMPT Support Archer is installed in /usr and is in the path as clang-archer++ and clang-archer

-As Archer already sets -fopenmp OpenMP will always be automatically enabled within AutoPas.

 ### clang
 This file is used to build the AutoPas library using clang.
 It contains: